-Though I now live in Cornwall, I was born in rural Essex and grew up in its flat fens, surrounded by the strong tradition of ‘cunning folk’ in my home town.
+Though I now live in Cornwall, I was born in rural Essex and grew up in its flat fens, surrounded by the tradition of ‘cunning folk’ in my home town.
 As a result, my work is heavily inspired by the natural environment and the ancient folklore of the British Isles.
 I’ve always been deeply obsessed with all things mysterious and love to be surrounded by wilderness.
 My worldview is animistic and my illustrations are inspired by what I call the ‘souls’ of various objects and experiences.
-As a child, I frequently got into trouble for doing things like scaring other children with ghost stories and tales of medieval punishment methods, and truly used to believe I could talk to birds.
-Maybe it doesn’t come as a surprise that I’ve never been all that popular!
-I often feel more connected to animals than people, and I find this isolation and introversion a very fertile and exciting place to exist–especially as an artist.
+Since childhood I’ve had a very overactive imagination, which definitely made me a bit of an oddball growing up..!
+I often feel more connected to animals, art and the environment than people and I find this introversion a very fertile and exciting place to exist–especially as an artist.

-I started drawing at a very young age and never stopped.
+I started drawing at a young age and never stopped.
 I’ve always had the urge to draw and can’t imagine not doing it.
 I have a very intimate relationship with nature too and spend a lot of time outdoors.
-I feel emotionally and spiritually aligned with the environment – its cycles, rhythms and spirit; it is this added dimension that I try to convey in my illustrations.
+I feel emotionally and spiritually aligned with the environment – its cycles, characters, rhythms and spirit are what fuel my creativity; it is this added dimension that often finds its way into my work.

 I also have a profound enjoyment of character design, perhaps brought on by a childhood of watching my four older brothers play computer games (and playing them myself, when they’d let me!).
 I also feel an affinity with Expressionism and have an interest the human mind.
-Outside of my artwork, I’m interested in folklore, mythology, the occult, the paranormal, psychology, horror, biology, botany, animals, comic books and video games.
+Outside of my artwork, my interests are very diverse as I love to learn, especially about anything obscure.
+I have interests ranging from folklore, mythology, the occult, the paranormal, psychology and horror, to biology, botany, animals, comic books and computer games.
 My favourite artists are Edvard Munch, Yoshitaka Amano, Georgia O’Keeffe, Alphonse Mucha, Frida Kahlo, Gustav Klimt, John William Waterhouse, Ernst Haeckel, Cicely Mary Barker and Brian Froud.